BIOGRAPHY

 Foto: Junior Careca

-Dimitri Cervo (Brazil, 1968), created multifaceted works such as Toronubá, The Brazilian Four Seasons and a Trombone Concerto (premiered by Peter Steiner in the USA and Europe) that have been widely performed in Brazil and abroad.
+Dimitri Cervo (Brazil, 1968), created multifaceted works such as Toronubá, The Brazilian Four Seasons and a Trombone Concerto (premiered by Peter Steiner in the USA and Europe), that have been widely performed in Brazil and abroad.
 As a frequent conductor and piano performer of his own works, Cervo has collaborated with various ensembles and orchestras.
 In 2019 he released a praised album with his orchestral music, conducting Venezuela Symphonic Orchestra.
 In 2021 he conducted the premiere of his violin concerto The Brazilian Four Seasons.
-In 2022 he was nominated for the Latin Grammy.
-Cervo has works included in CDs by several artists, released by labels such as Naxos, Centaur Records, Universal Music, among others.
+In 2022 he was nominated for the Latin Grammy (Best Classical Composition).
+In 2023 his complete music for solo piano was recorded by Lucas Thomazinho.
+Besides his four autorial albuns, Cervo has works included in CDs by numerous artists, released by labels such as Naxos, Centaur Records, Azul Music, Navona, among others.

 Between 1997 and 2008 he created the Brazil 2000 Series, a set of works for various instrumental forces, that received performances in Brazil, United States, Argentina, Paraguay, Venezuela, Portugal, France, Germany, and Asia.
 In 2010 he started a new series of works, the Brazil 2010 Series, devoted to concerts for soloists and String, Chamber or Symphonic Orchestra.
 These works feature Brazilian musical elements in mixture with several other influences, such as classical indian music (Konakkol), in a highly hybridized, at same time personal, aesthetic.